 Instructions

-- Wash four wide mouth pint jars and rings with soap and water and set aside.
+- Wash the wide mouth pint jars and rings with soap and water and set aside.

 - Place the jars into a large water bath canner over high heat and fill the pot with enough water to cover the jars by an inch.
 Cover and bring to a boil.
 Boil the jars to sterilize for 10 minutes then carefully remove from the water bath canner using canning tongs.
 Reduce heat to medium and keep covered.

-- While the pot comes to a boil, wash the jalapenos and, wearing gloves, remove the stems and cut the jalapenos into 1/4 inch coins.
+- While the jars are sterilizing, wash the jalapenos and, wearing gloves, remove the stems and cut the jalapenos into 1/4 inch coins.
 Peel the garlic cloves.
-Set garlic and jalapeno slices aside for now.
+Set garlic and jalapeno slices aside.

 - In a large pot over high heat, stir together vinegar, water, peppercorns and honey and bring to a boil.